cobmin/nextjstypescript/_posts/Bring-Pixel-Art-to-Life.md

 The information below, however, is tailored towards those looking to create and upload multiple sprites at once, including making unique 1/1s or generating a variety of sprites.

 ![Using Maize](/assets/blog/Bring-Pixel-Art-to-Life/Maize.png)

-## For BulkUploads: Setting Up Your Sprites in Files
+### For BulkUploads: Setting Up Your Sprites in Files

 Once your sprites are crafted, it's time to bring them into the LooperLands universe.
 Maize plays a crucial role here, facilitating the generation of profile pictures (PFPs), metadata for minting, and preparing bulk uploads to LooperLands.

 - Folder Structure: Organize your sprite files in folders as per Maize's requirements.
 This structure is key in determining your NFT's metadata.
 For detailed guidance, check out the [Maize Documentation](https://maizehelps.art/docs/tutorials/one-of-one-creation/generate-one-of-one-loopers#folder-and-file-setup).

-## Generating Your Assets

 ### **Using Maize for Generation**

 Maize is a versatile console application that streamlines the creation and integration of your sprites into LooperLands.
 - **Multiple Options:** Whether you're looking to create a series of similar 1/1s or a range of diverse 1/1s, Maize offers the flexibility needed for your creative vision.
 - **Creating Sprites and NFTs:** Maize assists in generating sprites, NFTs, metadata, and the necessary bulk upload files for LooperLands.